Party of Action and Solidarity: In coalition government: June 2019 – November 2019

 In the 2019 Moldovan parliamentary election, the PAS and the Dignity and Truth Platform Party formed the NOW Platform electoral alliance, which gathered 26.8% of the votes.
 After the alliance split into two separate parliamentary groups, the PAS ended up with 15 seats.
 On 6 June, the Party announced that it was ready to form a coalition government with the pro-Russian Party of Socialists of the Republic of Moldova (PSRM) with the goal of freeing state institutions, which in their opinion were under oligarchic control.
 After the coalition was formed, PSRM leader Zinaida Greceanîi was elected as Speaker of the Parliament and the Sandu Cabinet was inaugurated.
 Largely because of the significant ideological differences between the ruling parties, the government only lasted for five months and was ousted on 12 November after the PSRM and the Democratic Party of Moldova voted in favor of a motion of no confidence.

 In opposition: November 2019 – July 2021

 After the ousting of the Sandu cabinet, the PAS was in opposition.
 In the 2020 Moldovan presidential election, the party's candidate and leader Sandu was elected as President of Moldova.
 According to Moldovan law, the president cannot be a member of a political party which resulted in Sandu resigning from the office of party president and renouncing her party membership.
-Until the next party congress, the post of PAS president is held by first vice president Igor Grosu on an interim basis.
+Until the next party congress, the post of PAS president was held by first vice president Igor Grosu on an interim basis, who was subsequently elected as the next PAS president.